exonum/exonum-doc/src/architecture/services.md

 ```

 `wire_api` provides hooks for defining public and private API endpoints of the service.
-This method receive an `ServiceApiBuilder`, which allows binding our
+This method receives a `ServiceApiBuilder`, which allows binding custom handlers to
-own handlers to REST API.
+REST API.

 The default trait implementation does not define any public or private
 endpoints.